Thursday, May 24, 2012

 Now, as promised, here is a step by step plan to teach your dog to beg at the table and to only perform "sometimes" when food is used.

-Begging at the table: Feed your dog at the table for breathing; he shows up, he gets food.
+Begging at the table: Feed your dog at the table for breathing.
+He shows up, he gets food.
 Just toss your little fluffball bits of steak and other goodies as you eat dinner and I guarantee he will be back the next time around!
 Oh, wait...what?
 You only meant to do that once and he should know when not to beg?
 Sorry, your dog learns fast and remember, food is a powerful reinforcer.
 Toss him treats while you are eating and you will have a dinner companion forever.
 Bonus: you can easily teach him to also whine by tossing him a treat when he does to "make him stop"

-Teaching your dog to only work "when he feels like it": Start this behavior by holding the food out in an obvious manner (you may try waving it near his nose) as you ask him to do something over and over again.
+Teaching your dog to only work "when he feels like it": Begin this behavior by holding the food out in an obvious manner (you may try waving it near his nose) as you ask him to do something over and over again.
 Confusing him is the goal here so it really helps if you talk to him throughout.
 Just assume that even if he does not understand every word, he surely understands what you mean.
 Here is an example:

 Hold food out as you say "Sit!"
 As the dog moves towards the food, jerkily move it around, like a mosquito in flight, always keeping it in the dog's view as you provide a running commentary; "Nooooo, sit.
 Did I say come and get the food?
 No, I said "sit" SIT, sit, sit, SIT, sit sit.
 Noooooo, SIT, Fluffy.
 Fluffy...Fluffy...Fluffy...
 SIT.
 Oh, here.
 Here is your cookie.
 Next time sit when I ask you to.